usnistgov/ECAPS/README.md

 If you use the code, please cite our submitted manuscript:

-Bradley P. Sutliff, Peter A. Beaucage, Debra J. Audus, Sara V. Orski, and Tyler B. Martin, "Sorting Polyolefins with Near-visible Infrared Spectroscopy: Identification of optimal data analysis pipelines and machine learning classifiers" *Digital Discovery* 2024 NUM (NUM), DOI:
+Bradley P. Sutliff, Peter A. Beaucage, Debra J. Audus, Sara V. Orski, and Tyler B. Martin, "Sorting Polyolefins with Near-visible Infrared Spectroscopy: Identification of optimal data analysis pipelines and machine learning classifiers" *Digital Discovery* **2024** *3*, 2341-2355 DOI: 10.1039/D4DD00235K

 If you use the data, please cite: